top of page

 Costs for knotweed removal are subject to a number of factors.
 For example; the area of land to be treated and the location or intended use of land, the maturity of growth and the length of time available for removal.

-If you are concerned about having an invasive plant species on your property, send us a picture and we'll let you know what you have and how best to treat it.
+If you are concerned about having invasive plant species on your property, send us a picture and we'll let you know what you have and how best to treat it.

 Chemical Treatment - treatment period - 24-48 months